Pakistan summons Indian deputy High Commissioner in Foreign Office

-Dr Faisal stressed that deliberate targeting of civilians is deplorable and contrary to human dignity and international human rights and humanitarian laws.
+“The deliberate targeting of civilian population areas is indeed deplorable and contrary to human dignity and international human rights and humanitarian laws.
+The ceasefire violations by India are a threat to regional peace and security and may lead to a strategic miscalculation,” the FO asserted.